-So, welcome each difficulty by saying, “That’s good!” and then look into the situation to find the something good or beneficial that it contains in order to stay positive.
+If you the secret of how to be happy in life, welcome each difficulty by saying, “That’s good!” and then look into the situation to find something good or beneficial that it contains in order to stay positive.

 5) Keep Your Thoughts on Your Goals and Dreams

-Thank you for reading this post on how to maintain positive thoughts by repeating positive affirmations daily.
+Thank you for reading this post on how to develop positive thinking by repeating positive affirmations daily.